UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ![Fare Structure](../images/fare-data-structure/OSDMmodelviaStationobjectmodel.png)

-### fare sales availability constraint
+### Fare Sales Availability Constraint

 Sales availability defines the constraints on the time when a sale of a fare can start or end.
 The sales availability is used in the offline data exchange only.
-A constraint is provides as a list of salesRestrictions that have to be applied.
+A constraint is provides as a list of `salesRestrictions` that have to be applied.

 Sales restrictions can define a start and end of the sale relative to the date of sale or the date of travel.